CodeYourFuture/syllabus-archive/js-core-2/lesson7.md

 > - JavaScript and HTML DOM (to display or use the data)

-**Ajax works behind the scenes, helping the webpage communicate with the server (with GET and POST requests).**
+**AJAX works behind the scenes, helping the webpage communicate with the server (with GET and POST requests).**

 >client ----------GET request----------> server returns data to client